DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_hidecover.md - hides the lightbox modal overlay that blocks interactions with the remaining screen
 - api/gantt_hidelightbox.md - closes the lightbox if it's currently active
 - api/gantt_hidequickinfo.md - hides the pop-up task form (if it's currently active)
+- api/gantt_importfrommsproject.md - imports an XML or MPP MS Project file to Gantt
 - api/gantt_init.md - constructor.
 Initializes a dhtmlxGantt object
 - api/gantt_ischildof.md - checks whether a task is a child of other task
 - api/gantt_iscircularlink.md - checks whether the link is circular